-The main contributions of the paper can be summarised as follows: New convergence results, algorithmic results (the IQR algorithm can be implemented), classification results in the SCI hierarchy and numerical examples.
+The classical (finite-dimensional) QR algorithm is one of the most influential and well-known algorithms in numerical analysis.
+This paper extends the algorithm to the much more subtle case of infinite dimensions.
+The main contributions of the paper can be summarised as follows: New convergence results, algorithmic results (the IQR can be implemented), classification results in the SCI hierarchy and numerical examples.

 - (1) Convergence results: We provide new convergence theorems for the IQR algorithm with convergence rates and error control.
 The results include eigenvalues, eigenvectors and invariant subspaces. - (2) Algorithmic implementation: We prove that for infinite matrices with finitely many non-zero entries in each column, it is possible to implement the IQR algorithm exactly (on a finite machine) as if one had an infinite computer at one's disposal.
-This can be extended to implementing the IQR algorithm with error control for general invertible operators. - (3) SCI hierarchy classifications: As a result of (1) and (2), we provide new classification results for the SCI hierarchy.
-In particular, the convergence properties of the IQR algorithm capture key structures that allow for sharp Δ_1 classification of the problem of computing extremal points in the spectrum.
-Moreover we establish sharp Σ_1 classification of the problem of computing spectra of subclasses of compact operators. - (4) Numerical examples: Finally, we demonstrate the IQR algorithm and the proven convergence results on a variety of difficult problems in practical computation, illustrating how the IQR algorithm is much more than a theoretical concept.
+This can be extended to implementing the IQR algorithm with error control for general invertible operators. - (3) SCI hierarchy classifications: As a result of (1) and (2) we provide new classification results for the SCI hierarchy.
+In particular, the convergence properties of the IQR algorithm capture key structures that allow for sharp $\Delta_1$ classification of the problem of computing extremal points in the spectrum.
+Moreover we establish sharp $\Sigma_1$ classification of the problem of computing spectra of subclasses of compact operators. - (4) Numerical examples: Finally, we demonstrate the IQR algorithm and the proven convergence results on a variety of difficult problems in practical computation, illustrating how the IQR is much more than a theoretical concept.
 Moreover, the examples demonstrate that the IQR algorithm performs much better than what our theory covers and works on much larger classes of operators than our theorems predict.
 Hence, we are left with many open problems on the theoretical understanding of the potential and limitations of this algorithm.
 The computational experiments include examples from - (i) Toeplitz/Laurent operators and their perturbations, - (ii) PT-symmetry in quantum mechanics, - (iii) Hopping sign model in sparse neural networks, - (iv) NSA Anderson model in superconductors.